 Dice World’s activity feed

 4. Create dynamic pricing for players

-The top most trick to monetize higher on your in-app purchases, is to offer dynamic pricing.
-Dynamic pricing takes into account players’ purchases before defining an in-app item price.
+The topmost trick to monetize higher on your in-app purchases is to offer dynamic pricing.
+Dynamic pricing considers the players’ purchases before defining an in-app item price.

-Also, using a personalized approach to recommend purchases to your players, makes them more likely to convert, for instance, if they know they are stuck at a level for long and they are being recommended a purchase to get past it.
+Additionally, a personalized approach to recommend purchases to your players, makes them more likely to convert, for instance, if they know they are stuck at a level for long and they are being recommended purchase to get past it.

 Front Line Commando 2 Activity Feed

 Over to you

 Monetizing and growing your game in the competitive app market today is getting tougher by the day.
 But knowing your player’s lifecycle can help you understand how they interact with your game, what they expect from it, and how you can keep them engaged for longer.

 The player lifecycle consists of the following stages: